 In recent weeks House Speaker Nancy Pelosi has said she supports proxy voting.
 But younger members like Representative Katie Porter, a California Democrat, have called for remote voting.
 Will Covid-19 be the crisis that finally brings change?
 Stay tuned.

 This article was adapted from a Twitter thread that was created with support from a Brown Institute for Media Innovation grant recognizing the need for accurate information about the Covid-19 virus.
-Sign up for our newsletter and follow us on Twitter @RetroReport.
+Learn something new from history: Subscribe to our newsletter, and follow us on Twitter @RetroReport.